peer-open-source/xara-docs/source/user/manual/analysis/constraint/Auto.rst

 Auto Constraint Handler
 ^^^^^^^^^^^^^^^^^^^^^^^

-| This command is used to construct an Auto constraint handler.
-| This handler combines the advantages of both the Transformation and the Penalty methods.
+This handler combines the advantages of both the Transformation and the Penalty methods.
-| In the current implementation, single-point constraints are handled with the Transformation method, while multi-point constraints are handled with the Penalty method.
+In the current implementation, single-point constraints are handled with the Transformation method, while multi-point constraints are handled with the Penalty method.
-| The following is the command to construct such a constraint handler:

 .. function:: constraints Auto <-verbose> <-autoPenalty $oom> <-userPenalty $userPenalty>

+   Construct an *Auto* constraint handler.

 .. csv-table::
    :header: "Argument", "Type", "Description"